happyyangyuan/YPA/README.md

-More powerful queries will be described later.
-Coming soon...
+~~More powerful queries will be described later.
+Coming soon...~~ Honestly, I am prefering mybatis more than JPA now.
+Choose your favourate frame as your wish.